Skip to content

 Set an Agenda, But Be Flexible

-If you’re hosting a large virtual meeting, you have to strike a fine balance between not having enough direction and purpose and being so agenda-driven that you lose spontaneity and miss out on important, but unexpected, opportunities.
+If you’re hosting a large virtual meeting, you have to strike a fine balance between not having enough direction and purpose and being so agenda-driven that you lose spontaneity and miss out on important but unexpected opportunities.

 A good strategy is to identify and communicate the purpose and goals of the meeting to attendees ahead of time, inviting and incorporating their feedback on the meeting’s agenda.
 Before the meeting, be sure to share this itinerary with your audience in enough time for them to review and familiarize themselves with it.